The Art Fund

 Visit the National Heritage Memorial Fund website.

-The Heritage Lottery Fund (HLF) distribute the heritage share of National Lottery funding, supporting a wide variety of projects across the UK.
+The National Lottery Heritage Fund distribute the heritage share of National Lottery funding, supporting a wide variety of projects across the UK.
 Since their foundation in 1994, thanks to National Lottery players they have awarded £7.9billion to over 43,000 projects.

 Jewellers Wartski generously donated the full amount needed to acquire the additional hoard pieces discovered in 2012, and we are extremely grateful for their support.

 We would particularly like to thank History West Midlands for their support and continuing commitment to telling the story of the Staffordshire Hoard.